 You’ll never regret seeing your partner, but you might regret not.
 Does that make sense?
 You’re about to declare your love and loyalty to this one person (legally speaking.. not like.. blood oath or anything dramatic.) so you might as well spend 20 extra minutes privately enjoying yourselves.
 But really, it’s up to you & your partner.
 I hope this article helped you weigh the Pros and Cons of doing a First Look.

-My opinion?
-Don’t settle for outdated traditions at your wedding.
+If it were my wedding: Don’t settle for outdated traditions at your wedding.